Emergence and Localisation of Semantic Role Circuits in LLMs: Related Work

-Parallel lines of work seek to disentangle polysemantic features.
-Sparse Autoencoders (SAEs) extract monosemantic latent features from superimposed representations \citep{templeton2024scaling, bricken2023monosemanticity}, with applications to scripts and relational knowledge \citep{deng2025sparse}.
-Transcoders \citep{dunefsky2024transcoders} approximate component-level transformations via sparse bottlenecks, and attribution graphs \citep{ameisen2025circuit} visualise feature interactions using surrogate models.
-However, surrogate-based approaches introduce reconstruction errors and do not guarantee causal necessity \citep{gao2025scaling, kantamneni2025sparse}.
-For studying the emergence of semantic circuits across training, methods that operate directly on the original model are required.

-\paragraph{Training Dynamics and Compositional Emergence.} Transformers often acquire new capabilities through sharp transitions in training dynamics, including grokking-style shifts from memorisation to generalisation \citep{power2021grokking, nanda2023progress, aljaafari2025trace} and phase changes in in-context learning \citep{wei2022emergent}.
-Recent work also shows that linguistic structure develops progressively: subspaces associated with syntax and semantics become more coherent over training \citep{muller-eberstein-etal-2023-subspace}, and task-specific circuits such as IOI or subject–verb agreement emerge in coordinated phases \citep{NEURIPS2024_47c7edad}.
-However, most such analyses rely on probing or scalar metrics, leaving open whether these transitions reflect the emergence of {causally functional circuits}.
-To the best of our knowledge, no prior work combines causal circuit localisation with systematic temporal tracking of compositional semantic representations across training and model scale.
+\paragraph{Training Dynamics and Compositional Emergence.} Transformers often acquire capabilities through sharp transitions, including grokking-style shifts \citep{power2021grokking, nanda2023progress, aljaafari2025trace2} and phase changes in in-context learning \citep{wei2022emergent}.
+Recent work shows linguistic structure develops progressively: subspaces associated with syntax and semantics become more coherent over training \citep{muller-eberstein-etal-2023-subspace}, and task-specific circuits emerge in coordinated phases \citep{NEURIPS2024_47c7edad}.
+However, most analyses rely on probing or scalar metrics, leaving open whether transitions reflect emergence of causally functional circuits.
+To our knowledge, no prior work combines causal circuit localisation with systematic temporal tracking of compositional semantic representations across training and scale.